Why Some Teens Struggle More With Depression in the Winter Months

 When to Consider Teen Therapy for Winter Depression

-If your teen’s mood is not improving, teen therapy may be the right next step.
+If your teen’s mood is not improving, therapy for teens may be the right next step.
 Therapy is especially helpful when:

 Depression lasts longer than two weeks